learn-co-curriculum/dsc-knn-with-scikit-learn-lab/README.md

 # Dont forget to import the necessary packages!

 scaler = None
+scaled_data_train = None
-scaled_data = None
+scaled_data_test = None

-scaled_df = None
+scaled_df_train = None
-scaled_df.head()
+scaled_df_train.head()
 ```

 You may have noticed that the scaler also scaled our binary/one-hot encoded columns, too!
 Although it doesn't look as pretty, this has no negative effect on the model.
 Each 1 and 0 have been replaced with corresponding decimal values, but each binary column still only contains 2 values, meaning the overall information content of each column has not changed.

-#### Creating Training and Testing Sets

-Now that you've preprocessed the data, the only step remaining is to split our data into training and testing sets.

-In the cell below:

-* Import `train_test_split` from the `sklearn.model_selection` module
-* Use `train_test_split` to split thr data into training and testing sets, with a `test_size` of `0.25`.

 ## Fitting a KNN Model